 By the application of such excuse clause:

-1- our Feeder Fund certifies to the master fund General Partner that indirect participation of the Feeder Fund through the master fund in a defined list of investments corresponding to the categories listed in the BNP Sustainable Investment Principles (the “Prohibited Investments”) could generate a material violation of BNP Sustainable Investment Principles otherwise binding upon the Feeder Fund, and
+1. our Feeder Fund certifies to the Master Fund’s general partner that indirect participation of the Feeder Fund through the Master Fund in a defined list of investments corresponding to the categories listed in the BNPP Sustainable Investment Principles (being defined as the “Prohibited Investments”) could generate a material violation of BNPP Sustainable Investment Principles otherwise binding upon the Feeder Fund, and

-2- the master fund’ General Partner expressly accepts that the Feeder Fund will be entitled to elect to be treated as an excused investor in the master fund with respect to any Prohibited Investment by declining to participate in the related capital calls.
+2. the Master Fund’s general partner expressly accepts that the Feeder Fund will be entitled to elect to be treated as an excused investor in the Master Fund with respect to any Prohibited Investment by declining to participate in the related capital calls.